 On April 7, 2004, the Securities and Exchange Commission (SEC) approved the new NASD Rule 3500 Series, which requires members to establish emergency preparedness plans and procedures.
 FINRA successor Rule 4370 requires each member to create and maintain a business continuity plan (BCP or Plan) and enumerates certain requirements that each plan must address.
 The Rule further requires members to update their BCPs upon any material change and, at a minimum, to conduct an annual review of their BCP.
 Each member also must disclose to its customers how its BCP addresses the possibility of a future SBDs and how the member plans to respond to events of varying scope.

 Our policy is to respond to an SBD in a manner that prioritizes the immediate safety of our employees, preservation of the firm’s property, and a quick recovery in order to meet the business needs of our clients.

 In the event that the main office becomes inoperable, the firm will shift its operations to its designated back-up facility which is reasonably distant from the main office so as to utilize a separate power grid and telecommunications provider, yet close enough to relocate quickly if necessary.
 All of the firm’s employees are familiar with the back-up facility and have been provided with driving directions.

 Back-up books and records

-Chessiecap Securities, Inc. (“CSI”) maintains back-ups of all its client files and other internal books and records at an off-site facility.
+Chessiecap Securities, Inc. (“CSI”) maintains back-ups of all its client files and other internal books and records electronically with a secure cloud provider and individually on each partner’s separate computer.
 Should an SBD cause our primary records to be inaccessible or destroyed, we have procedures in place to access the back-up files and implement them promptly in order to assure the least possible impact on our clients.